Dankof04/Laser/README.md

-# TEST FOR AN APPLICATION
+# NOW YOU CAN TURN ON AND OFF PIN B2
 This is an edit of the Flashlight application made by @xMasterX.<br>
-Now you can use the pin B2 to turn on another LED or in my case a laser module.<br>
+Now you can use the pin B2 to turn on another LED or in my case a laser module.
-Just for testing purposes and to learn how to make a Flipper Zero app.